Wes Streeting: European Union and immigration

 Streeting campaigned in favour of the United Kingdom remaining in the European Union (EU) in the run-up to the 2016 EU membership referendum.
 In 2018, he stated that a hard Brexit would address voters' concerns regarding sovereignty and migration but would provoke significant economic harm.
 Streeting appeared in The Sun and tweeted a link to the article saying he would be "tough on crime, tough on the causes of crime".
 On immigration, in 2018, Streeting said: "I regularly make the point that we need better education and training for our own people, but we should be honest with our country that we also rely on attracting people from overseas, particularly with our ageing population and shrinking working age population."

+In a speech at Progress in May 2026, Streeting called for the United Kingdom to pursue a "new special relationship" and to rejoin the European Union in the future.
+He said he views that leaving was a 'catastrophic mistake'.

 NHS

 On health, in December 2021, in response to growing waiting times in the National Health Service (NHS), Streeting said the way to reduce waiting times was better pay and conditions, while keeping a check on the six-figure salaries of managers and management consultants.
 Following a visit to Israel in May 2022, Streeting suggested that the UK should embrace new technologies in the health sector that are commonplace in Israel to improve outcomes.
 In January 2022, Streeting said that he supported the use of private providers in the NHS to cut waiting lists.
 In June 2023, Streeting said that the NHS requires three big shifts: "from an excessive focus on hospital care to more focus on neighbourhood and community services; from an analogue service to one that embraces the technological revolution; and from sickness to prevention."
 In January 2024, he also defended "nanny state" reforms, saying Labour would not "stand by while children become fatter and unhealthier".

 Streeting is opposed to legislation on assisted dying, announcing in October 2024 that he would be voting against Kim Leadbeater's Terminally Ill Adults (End of Life) Bill.
 The Labour government gave its MPs a free vote on the legislation, and Streeting said he was concerned the current state of palliative care meant patients could feel 'guilt-tripped' into ending their lives.
 He attracted criticism from some colleagues including Harriet Harman for ordering a review of the costs of assisted dying, warning that it would “come at the expense of other choices”.